viacheslave/mbgex2/README.md

 which prompts to enter MegaBank username/password.

 NOTES:
+- failed login attempts are not clearly handled by APIs, so that output data is empty.
 - export is performed into current folder
 - the tool check first three accounts (usually users have a single one) - it's not clear how to get the accounts list
-- dates are inclusive
+- `start-date` and `end-date` dates are inclusive
-- dates format preferably is `yyyy-MM-dd`, but parsing depends on your local settings
-- dates should be in the following order: `start-date`, then `end-date`

 ## Output